- Here’s How Stratos Jet Charters, Inc. Does It

 We have a dedicated team of professionals in place ensuring proper management of all pre-flight, in-flight, and post-flight matters.
 Stratos enlists the most talented individuals for this role, each having more than five years of experience in similar fields.

 Each team member shares similar qualities related to attention to detail, time management, and strong problem-solving skills when issues arise.
 This seamless process delivers a consistent and reliable customer experience which helped us earn our ARGUS Certified Broker status.

 It’s nice to know that, when you search for private jet seats available, your broker handles the complexities behind the scenes.
 Our goal is always to deliver a safe, comfortable, and exceptional private jet experience.

 Do Private Jets Have One or Two Pilots?

-While some smaller private jets and turbo-props can legally be flown by a single pilot, at Stratos Jet Charters, we require that the air carriers we contract with to always have two pilots on every flight.
-This is non-negotiable with us.
+Some smaller private jets and turbo-props can legally be flown by a single pilot.
+At Stratos Jet Charters, Inc., we require that the air carriers we contract with always have two pilots on every flight.
+This is a non-negotiable expectation.

-Yes, it’s true that many aircraft are built to be handled by a single pilot but we find that the peace of mind and expanded margin of safety that comes from these precautions to be more than worth the expense of having a second pilot on-board these private business jets.
+Yes, it’s true that many aircraft are built to be handled by a single pilot.
+We find that the peace of mind and expanded margin of safety that comes from these precautions to be more than worth the expense of having a second pilot onboard these private business jets.